 Not every fall injury will be eligible for a personal injury lawsuit, but if you can show that a property owner or manager was negligent in maintaining their property, you may have grounds for a slip and fall claim.
 Slip and fall claims fall into the category of premises liability law, as property owners have a responsibility to protect their visitors from preventable safety hazards.
 However, this responsibility also varies depending on the purpose of your visit.

-To prove a slip and fall claim, you must demonstrate that the property owner had a responsibility to remove the slip hazard that caused your fall, in accordance with your presence on the property.
+To prove a slip and fall claim, you must demonstrate that the property owner had a responsibility, or duty of care, to remove the hazard that caused your slip and fall.
 You must also show that the hazard was “foreseeable” and that the property owner had a reasonable amount of time to discover the dangerous condition on their property.
 This is called “constructive knowledge,” and it is a pivotal component of any premises liability claim.

 Combining 200+ Years of Legal Experience